preciousadeniyi/cdg_theory/README.md

 - Numerical precision requires complete moduli stabilization
 - Quantum corrections may modify tree-level estimates

-The CDG framework provides a **rich phenomenology** that can be tested and potentially falsified by upcoming experiments, distinguishing it from many quantum gravity proposals that lack accessible experimental signatures.
+The CDG framework provides a **rich phenomenology** that can be tested and potentially falsified by upcoming experiments, distinguishing it from many quantum gravity proposals that lack accessible experimental signature